cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 1. Tap "Confirm"
 1. Once finished, tap 'Restart SpringBoard'

-After installing the necessary software, you can also install taurine-permanent to have a permanently signed Taurine application, which we recommend doing.
+After installing the necessary software, you can also install taurine-permanent to have a permanently signed Taurine application, which we recommend doing in order to be able to save effort in the long-term.

 ## Installing taurine-permanent